 Wyndham outback adventures

 Surrounded by some of the Kimberley’s most spectacular landforms, rivers and wetlands, Wyndham in WA offers a host of outback adventures.
 Many of the major Kimberley cruise boats drop in to or depart from Wyndham during their extended expeditions along the North West coastline.

-Go four-wheel driving and follow the King River Road, crossing creeks and stopping at Indigenous art sites along the way to Moochalabra Dam.
+- Go four-wheel driving and follow the King River Road, crossing creeks and stopping at Indigenous art sites along the way to Moochalabra Dam.

 Wyndham accommodation and information

-Search for Wyndham accommodation.
-Or for more information about tours from Wyndham, local attractions and road conditions, contact the visitor centres in Wyndham or Kununurra.
+For more information about tours from Wyndham, local attractions and road conditions, contact the visitor centres in Wyndham or Kununurra.